 Skating on Lake Louise is free and you can skate for as long as you want, unless you have a time limit on your skate rentals.

 Skating on Lake Louise is free.
 The only cost for skating on Lake Louise is your Banff National Park entry fee, skate rentals (if any) or if you visit during SnowDays festival weekends.

 Can you rent skates at Lake Louise?

 Where can you skate in Banff?

 There are several options for ice skating in Banff.
 When the conditions are just right, some of the nearby lakes become ideal outdoor skating rinks.
-There are also maintained ice surfaces in Banff like the one at the Banff High School and the Waldhaus Rink behind the Fairmont Banff Springs.
+There are also maintained ice surfaces in Banff like the one at Fenlands and new for 2022 at the Banff Train Station.

 Can you skate on Lake Minnewanka?

 When the conditions are just right, yes you can skate on Lake Minnewanka.
 It will need to be cold enough for the lake to freeze to a safe thickness for skating without getting covered in snow.